iskandergaba/pyriodicity/docs/dev.rst

    # Export the package dependencies to requirements.txt
    poetry export --output requirements.txt

-   # If you wish to include testing dependencies as well, run the following command
+   # If you wish to include development dependencies as well, run the following command
-   poetry export --with test --output requirements-dev.txt
+   poetry export --with dev --output requirements-dev.txt

    # The same as above if you wish to export documentation dependencies
    poetry export --with docs --output requirements-docs.txt